rmsk2/rustpwman/README.md

 - Starting with version 2.10.1 `rustpwman` attempts to zeroize memory holding sensitive data before it is dropped in some strategic areas.
 This can not work 100% reliably though as some sensitive data is handled for instance by `cursive` to be displayed or is serialized/deserialized by `serde`.
 This may be a problem when `rustpwman` is used in an environment where an attacker can gain access to unsanitized memory previously used by `rustpwman` or can look at the contents of the swap file.
 On the other hand it is probably impossible to defend against an attacker who has that level of access and in the end the information stored in `rustpwman` is used in other applications which most probably do not sanitize their memory.
 - Starting with version 2.10.0 `rustpwman` also makes some effort to cryptographically obfuscate sensitive data in memory which should decrease the likelihood of the attacks mentioned above succeeding at least as long as the attacker does not actively attempt to circumvent the obfuscation mechanism.
 - On Windows when using the `pancurses` backend a spurious Escape sequence `ESC[?1002l` is printed to stdout when the TUI application stops.
 This does not happen on Linux or macOS.
 By piping the output of `rustpwman` to `winfilter.exe` you can remove this unwanted data from the output.
-- On Linux another spurious terminal command sequence is *sometimes* printed to the console right after `rustpwman` has been closed.
+- On Linux another spurious terminal command sequence similar to `35;11;14M` is *sometimes* printed to the console right after `rustpwman` has been closed.
 This command sequence also makes the terminal application beep.
-I think this is a problem of `cursive` and I do not know how to resolve this issue.
+I think this is a problem of `cursive` or `crossterm` and at the moment I do not know how to resolve this issue.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow
 - At the moment I use release candidates of the crypto routines as their last official releases can not be built without warnings with a reasonably up-to-date rust toolchain.